 Ginger Root Cocktails

 Ginger is added to countless cocktails in many different forms, including ginger ale, beer, and liqueur.
 The fresh root adds that signature warm ginger snap and spice to make amazing drinks.

 Dials of peeled ginger can be muddled into drinks, including the eye candy cocktail where it’s paired with mint, gin, and elderflower.
-You’ll certainly enjoy the taste sensation of the cape samurai, with pickled ginger, wasabi, and rose syrup.
-The ginger snap martini muddles it with molasses and holiday spices, while the kumquat-ginger caipirinha has a much brighter profile.
+The ginger snap martini muddles it with molasses and holiday spices.

 If you find your ginger beginning to go bad, preserve it in a ginger syrup.
 Whether it’s a simple ginger lemonade, a pomegranate-ginger martini, or a tea-infused rum cocktail, it’s a great ingredient to have around.
 You can even use the syrup to make ginger ale or as a substitute for ginger liqueur.
 Ginger can also be used to make ginger vodka.

 Ginger ingredients go well with any liquor, though rum and vodka are the best for fresh ginger.
 You’ll also want to try it with amaretto, Frangelico, and Drambuie.

 Lavender creates beautiful floral cocktails.
 The flowers are the most fragrant and flavorful, but the leaves can be used as well.
 The herb is often muddled to create lovely drinks like the lavender lemon drop martini and the flowers are stunning when frozen into ice cubes.